 - Lead counsel of a team appointed by the Ministry of Justice of Ukraine to pursue claims before the European Court of Human Rights to hold Russia accountable for breach of the most fundamental rules of international law resulting from the invasion of Ukraine by Russia.
 To learn more about this representation, refer to John Quinn’s interview of Alex Gerbi in the Law, Disrupted podcast available at https://www.law-disrupted.fm/quinn-emanuel-representation-of-ukraine-in-proceedings-against-russia-in-european-court-of-human-rights/

 - Counsel acting on behalf of various international investors whose multi-billion dollar investments have been severely impacted and damaged by the Russian invasion of Ukraine.

-- Lead Counsel acting on behalf of DP World to recognize and enforce a $485 million arbitral award issued by the London Court of International Arbitration against the Republic of Djibouti.
+- Lead Counsel acting on behalf of DP World to recognize and enforce two arbitral awards worth over $685 million arbitral award issued by the London Court of International Arbitration against the Republic of Djibouti.